 - We promote a faith that does justice through education, advocacy, service, and reflection.

-- We foster the development of whole persons who are servant leaders in their local, global, and faith communities.
+- We foster the development of whole persons who are servant leaders in their local and global communities.

 - We provide an open, caring, hospitable, and collaborative atmosphere that supports the mission of the University.

-- We establish a sense of community through vibrant worship, retreats, and small faith communities, with Eucharist as the primary spiritual experience.
+- We establish a sense of community through vibrant worship, retreats, and small faith communities, and immersion experiences.

-- We advocate for a community comprised of a diversity of faith and spiritual perspectives that seeks both wisdom and a fuller spiritual life.
+- We recognize Eucharist as our primary liturgical experience, while also celebrating a diversity of faith and spiritual perspectives that seeks both wisdom and a fuller spiritual life.

 In solidarity with the United States Conference of Catholic Bishops, we aspire to instill a basic knowledge and understanding of the six aspects of Campus Ministry outlined in the 1985 U.S. Bishop’s Pastoral Letter “Empowered By the Spirit: Campus Ministry Faces the Future.”
 The six aspects are: